-Ms. Clement-Holmes retired January 31, 2018, from publicly traded The Procter & Gamble Company.
-As Procter & Gamble's chief information officer from 2015 to 2017, Ms. Clement-Holmes led the entire global information technology organization (2,500 IT professionals), set strategic direction and drove technology innovation.
+Ms. Clement-Holmes was chief information officer of publicly traded The Procter & Gamble Company from 2015 to 2017.
+She retired from Procter & Gamble on January 31, 2018, following a 35-year career.
+As Procter & Gamble's chief information officer, Ms. Clement-Holmes led the entire global information technology organization (2,500 IT professionals), set strategic direction and drove technology innovation.
 From 2010 to 2014, she was senior vice president of Global Business Services and also served as chief diversity officer from 2010 to 2012.

-Ms. Clement-Holmes built her expertise in leveraging emerging business technologies to support speed and innovation over a 35-year career at The Procter & Gamble Company.
+Ms. Clement-Holmes built her expertise in leveraging emerging business technologies to support speed and innovation during her career at Procter & Gamble.
 Her aptitude and accomplishments in these areas help our board to effectively evaluate our business processes and technology initiatives, supporting alignment of those initiatives with our strategic goals.